newhouseb/potatogpt/readme.md

 ### How were the weights generated?

-The weights were generated using the python notebook found in this repository.
+The weights were generated using the python file found in this repository (`export_weights.py`).
 I spent a while trying to figure out if I could read the raw tensorflow checkpoints but doing so without third party libraries is tough.
-Tensorflow stores weights in a vaguely LevelDB-like SSTable format "for efficiency" but after reading a bunch of enterprise-grade Google C++, I decided to just write each tensor to disk in a structured format.
+Tensorflow stores weights in a vaguely LevelDB-like SSTable format "for efficiency" but after reading a bunch of enterprise-grade Google C++, I decided to just write each tensor to disk in a packed floats.
 This ended up being smaller than the "optimized" tensorflow checkpoint format and way faster to load than anything else I tried ¯\_(ツ)_/¯

 ### Can we make Tensorflow or PyTorch typesafe?